DimiGretsistas/Automated-Customers-Reviews-Project/README.md

+(Please copy the following link, in order to visit the deployed website -> https://review-sense-ai.netlify.app/)

 # ReviewSense AI

 AI-powered NLP pipeline that transforms **50,000+ Amazon reviews** into smart product recommendations using **Sentiment Analysis, Semantic Clustering, and Generative AI**.